Skip to content

 • Contains the Unix-style path of the file relative to source_root

-• Contains file metadata such as permissions, owner, timestamps, etc.
+• Contains file metadata such as permissions, owner, and timestamps

 • For regular files, only stores the hash value of their file content